Gentoro-OneMCP/onemcp/packages/cli/README.md

 ### Try Example Queries

 With the mock Acme Analytics service, you can try queries like:
-- "Show me electronics sales in California last quarter"
+- "Show the total sales of electronics in California last quarter."
 - "List top customers by revenue"
 - "Compare revenue trends by region"
 - "What are the top-selling products this month?"